- About Us

 If the Clerk of Court determines that the attorney has been paid twice for the same work, the clerk notifies the State Public Defender’s Office.
 The State Public Defender’s Office sends a letter to the attorney requesting payment.
 The attorney sends a check made payable to the “State of Iowa,” along with a letter referencing both claims.
 A copy of the letter should also be sent to the Clerk of Court so they can correct the costs in the case.

 If your fees or expenses were reduced by the public defender’s office you are notified about the reduction in a “Notice of Action” letter.
 The Notice of Action letter also provides an explanation as to why and the amount that was reduced on your claim.
-If the reduction is the result of something that you can correct, you must submit a new claim form for the difference between what you were originally paid and the amount you originally claimed.
-Attach your notice of action letter to your claim form along with a copy of the itemization you originally submitted, a copy of the order appointing you as attorney, any applications, orders authorizing you to exceed the fee limitations, and any receipts, court orders, written explanations that are justification for resubmitting the claim.
+If the reduction is the result of something that you can correct, you must submit a new online claim for the difference between what you were originally paid and the amount you originally claimed with a one line itemization entry that says Notice of Action Correction.
+Attach your notice of action letter to your claim (if the prior claim was a paper claim, we will need a copy of the itemization as an attachment), a copy of the order appointing you as attorney, any applications, orders authorizing you to exceed the fee limitations, and any receipts, court orders, written explanations that are justification for resubmitting the claim.

-On the claim form be sure to indicate the date of service (box 8 on adult forms and box 9 on juvenile forms) as the date of the Notice of Action letter and in box 22 on adult forms (box 23 on juvenile forms) check the box for “other” and write “Notice of Action” for the description.
+On the online claim make sure to indicate the date of service as the date of the Notice of Action letter and for Disposition select “other” and type “Notice of Action” for the description.

 Remember the more information you can provide us the better we will be able to evaluate your claim.